16-year-old Lola Kadas criticises Gen Alpha’s excessive screen time and lack of parental guidance

 Budapest, Hungary

-Born in 2009 in Budapest, Hungary, Lola has lived in Budapest and California, US.
-She is interested in music, pop culture, politics, and mental health, and plans to study psychology.
+Born in 2009, Lola has lived in both Budapest, Hungary, and California, United States.
+She is interested in music, pop culture, politics and mental health, and plans to study entertainment business in the future.
+She speaks English, Hungarian, French and Spanish.

-In her free time, Lola plays guitar, piano, and volleyball, enjoys going to concerts, and creates various types of studio art.
-She is also a fan of Taylor Swift’s music.
+In her free time, she enjoys going to concerts and creating studio art, and is a fan of Taylor Swift’s music.

 Edited by: